-We are required to ask for information about your children's race and ethnicity.
-This information is important and helps to mak e sure we are fully serving our community.
+OPTIONAL - CHILDREN'S ETHNIC AND RACIAL IDENTITIES We are required to ask for information about your children's race and ethnicity.
+This information is important and helps to make sure we are fully serving our community.
 Responding to this section is optional and does not affect your children's eligibility for free or reduced-price meals.
-Ethnicity (check one): Hispanic or Latino Not Hispanic or Latino

-Race (check one or more): narican Indian ar Alackan Nativa
+Ethnicity (check one): Hispanic or Latino Not Hispanic or Latino Race (check one or more): American Indian or Alaskan Native Asian Black or African American